 Got us a monsoon of a storm today, the kind with a foot or two of standing water on the roads, where there were a bunch of cars pulled over with flashers going.
 Came upon about a 1/4 mile low stretch, figured I’d put it in 4WD at least till I got to the other side.
 Shifted fine, 4 HI, drove through, no problem, hit a small bump just before coming out of the water (only about a foot to foot and a half deep) and noticed the transfer case shifter bounced forward about 3 or 4 inches.
 Put my hand on it and it freely moves all the way up & down.
 No resistance, doesn’t engage anything.Extract taken from dodgeforum.com.

-Like most things, rubber grommets and bushings, unfortunately, do not last forever and become susceptible to the effects of wear the tear as well as heart and oil.
+Like most things, rubber grommets and bushings, unfortunately, do not last forever and become susceptible to the effects of wear and tear as well as heart and oil.
 These all accelerate the rate at which a rubber grommet can perish prematurely.

 You could have a situation where the grommet will come apart and cause the linkage to just float around.
-This will occur when you hit the small bump in the road.
+This will occur when you hit a small bump in the road.
 The linkage may have fallen out the lever of the transfer case.

 Let us look at how heat and oil affect rubber grommets.

-How does Heat affect Rubber Bushings
+How does Heat affect Rubber Bushings?

 Rubber is made up of many atoms and molecules.
 (Molecules are groups of atoms that are bonded together.)
 A human cannot see these molecules with the naked eye.
 The molecules are always vibrating around and bumping into one another.
 Now when the material gets hotter, the molecules vibrate more vigorously and more intensely.
 This bumping into one another harder is the reason why the material expands a little each time.
 The scientific terminology for this phenomenon is called thermal expansion.

-Thermal expansion is responsible for many of the cracks you see in roadways, sidewalks, and rubber bushes, grommets, and seals constantly exposed to heat.
+Thermal expansion is responsible for many of the cracks you see in roadways, sidewalks, rubber bushes, grommets, and seals constantly exposed to heat.
 The constant variation of temperature from very hot to very cold is caused when you drive the vehicle to when it is parked overnight.
-The engine temperature and heat is given off inside the engine may cause the materials to expand and contract over and over again, eventually leading to cracks.
+The engine temperature and heat given off inside the engine may cause the materials to expand and contract over and over again, eventually leading to cracks.

-How does Oil affect rubber grommets
+How does Oil affect Rubber Grommets?

 Next, let us look into how we can replace the bushing and secure the linkage back in place.

-Repair to Linkages and replace the selector bushing
+Repair Linkages and Replace the Selector Bushing

 In this instance, if you desperately need to engage 2H mode you will need a quick fix.
 This can be done using a pry bar to remove the linkage so it is out of the way.
 This will allow you to manually move the lever at the transfer case and engage 2H mode.